Come to Celebrate Rio Carnival 2023

 Rio Carnival 2023 Guide and Program

-The 2023 Rio Carnival festival is set to take place from 17 February to 25 February , 2023 in the Marvelous City of Rio de Janeiro.
-With all the excitement surrounding Rio, the Sambadrome during Rio Carnival will play host the biggest party on the planet!
+Experience the Magic!
+Come to Celebrate Rio Carnival 2023 with us.
+The festival is set to take place from 17 February to 25 February 2023 in the Marvelous City of Rio de Janeiro.
+With all the excitement surrounding the city, the Sambadrome during Rio Carnival will play host to the biggest party on the planet!

 Rio Carnival 2023 Sambadrome Parade Line-up:

 |February 19th (Sunday)||February 20th (Monday)|

 |11:15 PM||Grande Rio||Portela|

 |00:30 AM||Mocidade||Vila Isabel|